 PumpAlarm.com products work with any device that accepts SMS (Short Message Service) or text messages.
-This includes all cellular phones and some cloud based software like Google Voice.
 If you want to know if your phone or software accepts text messages please contact your provider.

 We do not currently have a mobile phone app.

 You’ll want to test your alarm unit using the following procedure:

 – Momentarily press and release the “Push to Test/Hold to Configure” button

 – The alarm will send a test notification to all phone numbers that have been configured

 – Fill a drinking glass or bowl with a little tap water

 Once you figured out the problem you can remove the sensor from the water and wipe off the sensor with a dry cloth or towel.